dimitri-nicolo/calico/master/reference/resources/globalthreatfeed.md

 IPSet threat feeds can also be configured to be synchronized to a [global network set](./globalnetworkset), allowing you to use them as a dynamically-updating blacklist by incorporating the global network set into network policy.

-For each DomainNameSet threat feed, {{site.prodname}} automatically monitors DNS logs for members of the set.
+For each DomainNameSet threat feed, {{site.prodname}} automatically monitors DNS logs for queries (QNAME) or answers (RR NAME or RDATA) that contain members of the set.

 For `calicoctl` [commands]({{site.url}}/{{page.version}}/reference/calicoctl/), the following case-insensitive aliases may be used to specify the resource type on the CLI: